 In his spare time, Chris enjoys rock climbing, freediving, and traveling with his wife Reena.

+Chris is co-founder and co-director of NF.
 Kevin was born and raised at the intersection of his mother’s Evangelical faith and his father’s Reform Jewish roots.
 He holds degrees from N. Illinois University (BA, Media), Midwestern Baptist Theological Seminary (MA, Theology) and Wheaton College (MA, Theology).

 Kevin has extensive teaching and leadership experience in both churches and colleges.
 He planted two churches with the Southern Baptist Convention (2009-2014) and teaches world religion at two community colleges in Illinois (2012-present).

 Kevin is currently completing a PhD in Higher Education at NC State, where he is a Research Associate for the IDEALS project, a national study of how religious diversity on campus is affecting students.